saucelabs/sauce-docs/docs/test-fairy/security/gdpr.md

 Following these regulations, here are some answers to your questions:

-## Can TestFairy provide a GDPR Compliant service?
+## Can TestFairy Provide a GDPR-Compliant Service?

 Yes.
 TestFairy can provide a GDPR-compliant service to customers on a Private Cloud or On-Premise installations.
 Contact us for more details.